sirech/talk-lean-functional-kotlin-backends/presentation.md

   - easier to test and to reason about it

 How?
+- FP, by nature, describes the *logic* rather than the control flow
+- becoms closer to the domain since we create privites as we go
 - declarative

-- describes the logic of a computation rather than the control flow
+- more on the next slides while presenting kotlin in the backend

 ---